Keeping your brain mentally active is really beneficial in the long run for reducing the risk of developing different types of dementia

-Crosswords require problem-solving skills, brainstorming, and use of critical thinking to come up with answers/ It can be a very stimulating puzzle for the mind.
+Crosswords require problem-solving skills, brainstorming, and the use of critical thinking to come up with answers.
+It can be a very stimulating puzzle for the mind.

 Research from 2011 found that people with dementia who participated in crossword puzzles actually delayed the onset of accelerated memory decline by 2.54 years compared to people with dementia who didn’t utilise word puzzles.

 A jigsaw puzzle is a picture that has been printed onto cardboard and then cut into pieces.
 You have to put all the pieces together again to make the full picture.